CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

     ![ws name.](media/im24.png)

-9. The last window helps us to verify if the parameters we filled are correct.
+9. The last window helps us to verify if the parameters you filled are correct.
 Wait for validation to pass, then click on **Create** to initiate the deployment.

     ![ws name.](media/e40.png)